-Cokie Roberts, Pioneering Journalist Who Helped Shape NPR, Dies at 75
+Cokie Roberts, Pioneering Journalist Who Helped Shape NPR, Dies At 75

 Veteran journalist Cokie Roberts, who joined an upstart NPR in 1978 and left an indelible imprint on the growing network with her coverage of Washington politics before later going to ABC News, has died.
 She was 75.